nvtkaszpir/3d-print/prusa-buddy3d-camera/README.md

 - perform steps in the section above
 - in the system under mac/linux write `telnet <camera_ip_address>` or under windows use Putty to connect to the camera
+- username `root`, password `rockchip`

 # Blocking updates

 - in DNS set `connect-ota.prusa3d.com` to 127.0.0.1
 - optionally mount root partition on the device as rw, add entry to /etc/hosts for the domain and restore ro partition

+# Other notes

+- the camera is based on armv7 arch so you should be able to run binaries built for armv6 or armv7 on it without an issue (but not arm64 or anything else)
+- single core rockchip, so not much compute power is available

+- worth to see to /userdata and /tmp and /oem directories